 The Evolution of the Sphinx Nose

-Volneys words does seem to ring true, at least in my ears.
-However history teaches otherwise nowadays, but there are increasing possibilities to keep going deeper and do some digging.
+Volneys words does seem to ring true, however history teaches otherwise nowadays, but there are increasing possibilities to keep going deeper and do some digging.
 Treasure are to be found, with earlier images of the Sphinx, giving even more food for thought.
 Below these images are presented chronologically, with the earliest known sketches, mostly by European travellers from the middle ages and up towards modern times.
 Enjoy :)

 As we move along, I want you to (continually) ask two questions: